technmsg/blog/v2/content/solar/solar-vendors.md

 ### Kenergy Solar

-[Kenergy Solar](http://kenergysolar.com/) is based in Washington, D.C.
-I used their [Solar Estimator](http://kenergysolar.com/get-quote) and got a fairly quick response back via email:
+Kenergy Solar (now defunct) was based in Washington, D.C.
+I used their Solar Estimator and got a fairly quick response back via email:

 > The first step is evaluating your energy usage.
 Can you email or fax a copy of your most recent energy bill?